Experiencing inner ankle pain while running is pretty common.

 Stretch Your Calves

-Most of the research that reported positive results in the treatment of posterior tibial tendon issues had some form or employed a calf stretching routine.
+Most of the research that reported positive results in the treatment of posterior tibial tendon issues had some form, or all employed, a calf stretching routine.

-According to research, the go-to stretching regimen is 3 X 30 seconds of standing calf stretches against a sturdy object, such as a wall, performed twice a day.
+According to research, the go-to stretching regiment is 3 X 30-second of standing calf stretches against a sturdy object, such as a wall, performed twice a day.

 Running Shoes